Umbraphobia/mysthaln/collections/_kingdoms/njorath.md

 ## **Relations**

-- **Allied with:** Drenvold — strong trade and mutual defense pact.
+### Allies

+- **Vardessa** — Njorath has recently joined the Vardessian coalition agains the Supremacy.

+### Enemies

+- **Drenvold** - after many raiding incursions, the Njorathi despise Drenvold possibly even more than the Supremacy.
-- **Hostile toward:** The Supremacy — historic enmity and repeated border conflicts.
+- **The Supremacy** — historic enmity and repeated border conflicts continue to cause issues.

-- **Neutral toward:** Vardessa and Dun’Rhael — viewed as pragmatic neighbors rather than rivals.
+### Neutral

+- **Dun’Rhael** — though in the same coalition, they have yet to make closer contact.
+- **Skarhold** - the distance between these two nations makes contact difficult.
+- **The Ashen Marches** — Njorath does not regard the Ashen Marches as a true nation.
+- **Vass’Kaal** — there is mutual respect, but no real contact between the two nations.

 ---